 Dickinson's “Microscopic Meter”

 It’s easy to get caught up in the entrancing language, images, themes in Dickinson’s work, and gloss over the forms in which they are embodied and the sheer music of her poetry.
-This week we get down to the nitty-gritty of Dickinson’s metrical forms, considering prosody (poetry’s patterns of rhythm and sound) and scansion (marking the stresses or beats in a line of poetry to determine its rhythm; for further explanation, see “scansion made easy."
+This week we get down to the nitty-gritty of Dickinson’s metrical forms, considering prosody (poetry’s patterns of rhythm and sound) and scansion (marking the stresses or beats in a line of poetry to determine its rhythm).
+For further explanation, see “scansion made easy."
 Often, the forms of the poems are crucial in making their meanings.
-English poet Ted Hughes refers to Dickinson’s “microscopic meter,” suggesting that it achieves its effects by tiny, subtle shifts, but ones that magnify the development of meaning.
-We will have to look closely at these weighty details.
+English poet Ted Hughes refers to Dickinson’s “microscopic meter,” suggesting that it achieves its effects by tiny, subtle shifts, but shifts that magnify the development of meaning.
+We will look closely at these weighty details.

 suggest that Dickinson thinks of her poems in terms of formal patterns in addition to or rather than in thematic clusters.

 Miller treats the fascicles as Dickinson’s “fair copies,” but Dickinson revised continuously and there are often different formal versions of poems.
-For a competing view, see Susan Howe, Jerome McGann and others who read Dickinson’s texts as “visually intentional” with important “graphemic” elements such as word spacing, length of dashes and handwriting.
+For a competing view of Dickinson's forms, see Susan Howe, Jerome McGann and others who read Dickinson’s texts as “visually intentional” with important “graphemic” elements such as word spacing, length of dashes and handwriting.

 Rather, Dickinson wrote the majority of her poems in the hymn’s form of common meter, also known in secular terms as “the ballad measure.”
 This shorter form served her desire to work in a communal idiom and her need for concision and compression.
 Some feminist scholars argue that this was a conscious decision on her part to reject the poetic norms of a patriarchal culture.
 Others counter that such decisions are not always fully conscious.